chengtan9907/OpenSTL/docs/en/model_zoos/video_benchmarks.md

 # Video Prediction Benchmarks

 **We provide benchmark results of spatiotemporal prediction learning (STL) methods on various video prediction datasets.
 More STL methods will be supported in the future.
-Issues and PRs are welcome!**
+Issues and PRs are welcome!** Currently, we only provide benchmark results, trained models and logs will be released soon (you can contact us if you require these files).

 <details open>
 <summary>Currently supported spatiotemporal prediction methods</summary>